-Johanna and I were invited to come see for ourselves (we did not see the original version) and observe the hard work, technical and dress rehearsals and to offer our input as individuals obviously tapped in to the haunted attraction industry, but as themed entertainment professionals outside of TPA, which is honestly, just our “serious hobby” outside of our careers.
-We accepted and spent hours with the Fear The Night crew last night, watching, learning and commenting on the incredible effort they have undertaken to save the attraction from certain doom.
+I was invited to come see for myself (I did not see the original version) and observe the hard work, technical and dress rehearsals and to offer my input as someone obviously tapped in to the haunted attraction industry, but as a themed entertainment professional outside of TPA, which is honestly, just my “serious hobby” outside of my career.
+I accepted and spent hours with the Fear The Night crew last night, watching, learning and commenting on the incredible effort they have undertaken to save the attraction from certain doom.

 And I’m not being dramatic.
 Word of mouth even in a place like Los Angeles can make or destroy a haunted attraction.
 The Purge: Fear The Night was heading for early extinction, and the reputation of Blumhouse was also in play as fans expressed their outrage at such a bad product, saying they were even questioning seeing any of the company’s future films.
 The stakes were high, and everyone knew it.